 And, unlike other wireless gaming mice, it has ultra-fast Slipstream technology that lets you reach sub-1ms response times in various games.
 The Dark Core RGB Pro will also provide you with performance and comfort that can significantly boost your gaming experience.

-Check out Corsair Dark Core RGB Pro on Amazon.
+Check out the Corsair Dark Core RGB Pro on Amazon.

 How To Pick The Best Wireless Gaming Mouse: Step By Step